 The deserted elite female bodybuilders were taken in by Rising Pheonix, which established itself as the primary women’s bodybuilding show.
 It wasn’t until the Rising Pheonix promoter, Jake Wook, took over the Olympia brand in 2020 that the Ms. Olympia contest returned to the Olympia Weekend.

 Intrigued by the show already?
 We are just scratching the surface.
-Like the men’s Open bodybuilding circuit, the women’s bodybuilding division has undergone significant changes over the decades.
+Like the Men’s Open bodybuilding circuit, the women’s bodybuilding division has undergone significant changes over the decades.

-The first few Ms. Olympia winners looked significantly different than the four-time and reigning Ms. Olympia champ Andrea Shaw.
+The first few Ms. Olympia winners looked significantly different than the five-time and reigning Ms. Olympia champ Andrea Shaw.
 You could compare Rachel McLish (Ms. Olympia 1980 and 1982) to the present Bikini Olympia contestants.
 Whether it is a good thing or bad is for you to decide.

 This article goes over the history of the Ms. Olympia contest, the different eras, and the 12 women who have worn the Ms. O crown over the past four decades.